alainbuyze/ai-capstone-master/README.md

 ## Does the API work as expected?
 For example, can you get predictions for a specific country as well as for all countries combined?
+Please check the **App.py** the "predict" routine takes a dataframe than can contain multiple countries/dates which are calculated by the "xmodel_predict" routine in the **Model.py** module.
+This is tested in the **unittests/ApiTests.py**, test3.

 ## Does the data ingestion exists as a function or script to facilitate automation?